 Previous GeneCards Identifiers for RGS1 Gene

 This gene encodes a member of the regulator of G-protein signalling family.
 This protein is located on the cytosolic side of the plasma membrane and contains a conserved, 120 amino acid motif called the RGS domain.
 The protein attenuates the signalling activity of G-proteins by binding to activated, GTP-bound G alpha subunits and acting as a GTPase activating protein (GAP), increasing the rate of conversion of the GTP to GDP.
 This hydrolysis allows the G alpha subunits to bind G beta/gamma subunit heterodimers, forming inactive G-protein heterotrimers, thereby terminating the signal. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RGS1 Gene

 RGS1 (Regulator Of G Protein Signaling 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and G-AlphaQ Signaling.
-GO annotations related to this gene include GTPase activator activity and calmodulin binding.
-An important paralog of this gene is RGS4.
+Diseases associated with RGS1 include Celiac Disease 1.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and calmodulin binding.
+An important paralog of this gene is RGS3.